J3698/j3698.github.io/_posts/2021-09-19-opencv-ai-kit-writing-a-model-pipeline.markdown

 ## Results

-I have all of the above in what cumulates in <span class="code">example.py</span>, [here]().
 As a reminder, this is what the main method looks like:

 <script src="https://gist.github.com/J3698/33b9c00de822d8b5d5585cbe2a1867e8.js"></script>

-After running things, I get what I had earlier, but more dim (as everything is divided by two), and without the predictions (since my model has none of that):
+After running things, I get what I had earlier, but more dim (as everything is divided by two), and without the predictions (since my divide-by-two model has none of that):

 {% include img.html src="../pics/oak_demo2.gif" %}